+\textbf{Partitioning of Scheduling Domains.} While the temporal isolation serialization facilitates controlled exploration within a single test, enforcing it globally across the entire system would result in severe underutilization of system resources.
+To support high-throughput testing, \tool partitions tasks from concurrent test instances into isolated scheduling domains.
+Specifically, the scheduler of \tool identifies these domains by inspecting attributes within the task structure and leverages these attributes (e.g., command name or group identifiers), to cluster tasks belonging to the same test instance into a unified domain.
+At each scheduling event, the scheduler first resolves the task's domain membership and then enforces the temporal isolation serialization discipline strictly within that domain.
+This mechanism allows multiple test instances to execute in parallel without interference.
+In this way, \tool decouples the scheduling decisions for each domain, ensuring that the controlled scheduling are applied locally without impeding parallel execution.

-Algorithm \ref{alg:controlled-scheduling} shows a more detailed description of the \tool scheduler procedure.
-When the scheduler is invoked, either due to timer interrupt or the current running thread transitioning to the quiescent state, the algorithm locates the corresponding scheduling subset (Line 3), removes the current task if it is exiting (Line 6) or disables the task from scheduling if it is blocked (Line 4).
-Otherwise, the algorithm updates the weights of each task in the subset (Line 10); details of this weight update are delegated to a CCT algorithm and discussed in Section~\ref{sec:sched-algo}.
-Finally, the scheduler selects an enabled thread from the subset with the highest weight and dispatches the thread to run.
-This architecture enables flexible thread scheduling for various concurrency testing strategies (\textbf{C3}): different exploration strategies simply define a weight-assignment function, without modifying the overall scheduling loop.
+Algorithm \ref{alg:controlled-scheduling} presents the core scheduling procedure of \tool scheduler.
+When the scheduler is invoked, either due to timer interrupt or the running task transitioning to the quiescent state, the algorithm locates the corresponding scheduling domain (line 3), removes the current task if it is exiting (line 6) or disables the task from scheduling if it is blocked (line 4).
+Otherwise, the weight of each task in the domain (line 10) are updated based on CCT strategies that is discussed in Section~\ref{sec:sched-algo}.
+Finally, the scheduler selects an enabled task from the domain with the highest weight and dispatches the task to run.
+This architecture enables flexible task scheduling to support diverse CCT strategies, addressing \textbf{C3}: only the weight-assignment function needs to be defined, without requiring modifications to the overall scheduling lifecycle.